-Acquiring rights over real estate can be direct (i.e., by directly acquiring an asset ("asset deal"), or indirect (i.e., by acquiring shares of a company or any other vehicle that owns real estate property ("share deal").
-In both cases, the acquisition may occur through an investment vehicle.
+Acquiring rights over real estate can be done directly by acquiring an asset ("asset deal") or indirectly by acquiring shares of a company or any other vehicle that owns real estate ("share deal").
+In both cases, acquisition may occur through investment vehicles.

-Although the most common property investment vehicles in Portugal are commercial companies, joint stock companies (SA) and private limited companies (SQ)21, there are other investment vehicles such as property investment funds (real estate investment funds - fundos de investimento imobiliário - or real estate special investment funds - fundos especiais de investimento imobiliário) and property investment companies (sociedades de investimento e gestão imobiliária, "SIGI"), which are the Portuguese equivalent of real estate investment trusts.
+Although the most common property investment vehicles in Portugal are commercial companies - joint-stock companies (SA) and private limited companies (SQ)21 - there are other investment vehicles such as real estate investment funds (fundos de investimento imobiliário), real estate special investment funds (fundos especiais de investimento imobiliário) and property investment companies (sociedades de investimento e gestão imobiliária, "SIGI"), which are the Portuguese equivalent of real estate investment trusts.